 Kotter (2005) stated that in almost every case of change management the basic goal has been the same: to make fundamental changes in how business is conducted in order to help cope with a new more challenging market environment.
 Academicians and practitioners are in agreement that change is a constant feature of organizational life (Causon, 2004) and that change is all about learning (Beer, Eisenstat & Spector, 2000).
 Few now doubt the importance of an organization's ability to identify where it needs to be in the future (Burnes, 2003).
-If organizations operated in a vacuum, the levers for change would be minimal (Staniforth, 2006).
-Yet the pressures on organizations to change are many and the levers are numerous in the environment that organizations operate in.
+If organizations operated in a vacuum, the levers for change would be minimal (Staniforth, 2006).Yet the pressures on organizations to change are many and the levers are numerous in the environment that organizations operate in.
 Pearce and Robinson (2000), identify political, economic, social, technological and ecological factors as comprising the macro environment.
-This macroenvironment (which they refer to as the remote environment) presents organizations with opportunities, threats and constraints.
-Ansoff and McDonnell (2000), state that the environment in which organizations operate in can be either relatively stable or turbulent.
-Either formally or informally, organizations thus develop strategies that often times dictate a change in an organization's status quo (Mbogo, 2003).
+This macro-environment (which they refer to as the remote environment) presents organizations with opportunities, threats and constraints.
+Ansoff and McDonnell (2000), state that the environment in which organizations thus develop strategies that often times dictate a change in an organization's status quo (Mbogo, 2003).